Last updated on 11/22/2023

-Taking place in the spring (and sometimes early summer) this festival brings dozens of larger-than-life topiaries as well as plenty of food and drink options inspired by all things garden fresh.
+Taking place in the spring and early summer, this festival brings dozens of larger-than-life topiaries as well as plenty of food and drink options inspired by all things garden fresh.

 March brings with it plenty of opportunities for shorts as well as some chances for chilly temps.

-It isn't unusual to see those lows dip into the upper 40s and the highs to climb to the near 90s.
+It isn’t unusual to see those lows dip into the upper 40s and the highs especially by the end of the month to climb to the near 90s.